 Other Opportunities for Communion

-We will also provide opportunities during the week for small groups of people to receive Holy Communion.
+We provide opportunities on Sunday afternoon for people to receive Holy Communion.
 This will be a time for people, outside of the larger gathering of our weekend services, to receive the gifts of God.
 A pastor will be available at Our Shepherd Lutheran Church on Sunday afternoons around 12:15pm if you make an appointment with the church office during the week.